addr2data/aws-certification-prep/README.rst

 Introduction
 ------------
 Recently, I decided to pursue AWS certification.
-Mostly for career reasons, but also because the ability to spin up infrastructure with a series of API calls fascinates me.
+Mostly for career reasons, but also because the concepts of infrastructure as code and automated operations fascinates me.
 I've been playing with AWS EC2, off and on, since 2012, but have never used it in a meaningful way.
 Considering how much the AWS ecosystem has grown over the years, it seems, I have my work cut out for me.

 In addition to certification, I want to become a highly skilled user of AWS services.
 I have a small, but reasonable budget for AWS spend each month.
 Combine that with the 'free tier eligibility' of the new account I created for this project and I should be able to get a decent amount of hands-on experience.
 My goal is to work primarily with the AWS CLI, but I also want to get comfortable writing Python scripts that leverage the API directly, so Boto3 (the AWS Python SDK) will be a necessity.